skmorgane/biodiversity-course/schedule.md

 ** Group 2 **
     * Reading: [Estimating local biodiversity change: a critique of papers claiming no net loss of local diversity](https://doi.org/10.1890/15-1759.1)
     * Reading: [Biodiversity change is uncoupled from species richness trends: consequences for conservation and monitoring](https://doi.org/10.1111/1365-2664.12959)
-* Group Projects (Discussing the Project, Starting the group finding process.)
+* Group Projects: Sharing Interests

 #### 13. October 3  Species Networks
 * Readings: [Tolerance of pollination networks to species extinctions](https://doi.org/10.1098/rspb.2004.2909)
 * Readings: [Stability of Ecological Communities and the Architecture of Mutualistic and Trophic Networks](https://doi.org/10.1126/science.1188321)

 #### 14. October 5
 * Group Project Day.
-Start talking about what is a big challenge or important unanswered question that you all are interested in.
+Start talking with each other about big challenges or important unanswered question that you all are interested in.

 ### Weeks 7-9: Regional-Scale Diversity Patterns & Processes